complxalgorithm/TweetKeywordMapper/README.md

 - [X] Find instance of a state's name in place values like "New York and the World" and return the appropriate state value.
 - [X] Get state from Tweet where user's location has something like "NY -> FL".
 - [X] Get state from Tweet where user's location has something like "Florida via New York"
-- [ ] If place from a Tweet is a set of X,Y coordinates, use those to determine state.
+- [ ] If place value from a Tweet is a set of X,Y coordinates, use those to determine state.
+- [ ] Identify area codes in place value and use them to determine state of origin.
 - [X] When writing data to a csv, organize each row's data based on the location of their respective field in the file.
 - [ ] Allow user to interact with Excel files.
 - [ ] Add support for mapping using PyQGIS.